 - Bake Sweet Potatoes: Lay the sweet potato slices in a single layer on cookie sheets and bake in a 425 degree preheated oven for 15 minutes, flipping them over halfway through.
 Keep an eye on them because they may require more or less time depending on how thin your slices are!

 - Prep the Toppings: Dice the tomato, cucumber and bell pepper into.
 Cut the olives and pepperocinis into slices (or just buy them pre-sliced like I did!).
 Next I put the red cabbage and red onion into my mini food processor and pulsed it a few times because I wanted to save myself a little time.
 However, chopping the cabbage and red onion by hand will work too!
 Set all toppings aside.

 - Make Sauce: Mince the garlic cloves.
-Then mix all sauce ingredients until combined.
+Then mix all sauce ingredients in a small bowl until combined.
 You can make this sauce ahead of time and keep it in the fridge!
 It actually tastes better with time because all the ingredients really blend together.
 Set sauce aside.